About Monarch Pharmaceuticals, Inc.

 Pfizer is one of the world's largest research-based pharmaceuticals firms, producing medicines for ailments in fields including cardiovascular health, metabolism, oncology, and inflammation and immunology.
 Its top prescription products include cholesterol-lowering Lipitor, pain management drugs Celebrex and Lyrica, pneumonia vaccine Prevnar, and erectile dysfunction treatment Viagra, as well as arthritis drug Enbrel, antibiotic Zyvox, and high-blood-pressure therapy Norvasc.
-The firm's consumer health products operations, which Pfizer plans to combine with those of GlaxoSmithKline, include such leading brands as Advil, Centrum, and Robitussin.
+The firm also makes and sells generic drugs and consumer health products.
 Pfizer operates around the world but gets half of its revenues from the US.

 Pfizer operates through two business segments -- Pfizer Innovative Health (IH) and Pfizer Essential Health (EH).
 IH is the larger segment, accounting for some 60% of total revenue.
 That segment focuses on the development and commercialization of novel medicines and vaccines and consumer health care products.
 It is engaged in areas including internal medicine, oncology, inflammation and immunology, and rare diseases.